Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Implemented Hammer weapons with Greater and Superior variants
 - Updated Boomerang to allow player to grab items and open chests at the peak of the throw.
 - Implemented Pistol weapon
+- Moved the Teleport Scroll into Drops instead of the Spell class